eldoyle/PythonIntro/_episodes/03-variables.md

 ~~~
 {: .output}

-## The = assignment operator
+### The assignment operator, `=`

 A variable is just a name for a value, like x or AreaInMm.
-We assign a variable name to a value by using the assignment operator, =.
+We assign a variable name to a value by using the assignment
+operator, `=`.
 This is not the same as saying that the variable name equals the value.
-Later, when we use test for equality, we will use a different operator (==).
+Later, when we use test for equality,
+we will use a different operator (==).

 The variable name is just a convenient handle that we assign to, and can use to refer to, a value.
-You can change the value assigned to a variable at any time, just by reassigning it.
+You can change the value
+assigned to a variable at any time, just by reassigning it.

+This code
 ~~~
 mm2PerPixel = 0.03
 mm2PerPixel